Azure/bicep-registry-modules/avm/res/web/connection/README.md

 ### Parameter: `parameterValues`

 Connection strings or access keys for connection.
-Example: 'accountName' and 'accessKey' when using blobs.
+Example: `accountName` and `accessKey` when using blobs.
 It can change depending on the resource.

 - Required: No
 - Type: secureObject

 ### Parameter: `parameterValueSet`

-Additional parameter Value Set.
+Additional parameter Value Set used for authentication settings.

 - Required: No
 - Type: object